ronakupadhyaya/Horizons-week-06/day3/typing/README.md

 ### Part 4: Timing

 Let's add timing functionality to this game.
 We need to add a timer that will begin counting once the user starts typing, and will stop once the game has ended (once the user has typed all words in the box).

--reducer when char added action is triggered should update cahr status, update index, update score
+1. Add `timeLeft` to your initial state in your reducer and give it the initial value `60`.
 1. Create a `InfoBar` component to display the timer.
-Add `currentTime` to your initial state in your reducer and give it the initial value `-1`, Have `InfoBar` receive a prop `currentTime` and display it bellow the `TextBox`.
-If the `currentTime` is -1, lets just display a `-` in place of the number of seconds to indicate the game has yet to start.
+Have `InfoBar` receive a prop `timeLeft` and display it bellow the `TextBox`.
 1. Update `mapDispatchToProps()` and create three actions `START_GAME`, `INCREMENT_TIMER`, and `END_GAME`.
 1. Update the `onInput()` function in `GameContainer` with:
     1. Dispatch a `START_GAME` action when the game beings.

-    We can tell when a user has first began typing by checking our `currentIndex` prop in our `GameContainer`.
-We already have a function `onInput(input)` that will get called for every typing event in our TextBox, so all we need to do is check to see if our  `currentIndex` is `[0,0]` and then we will know that this is the first call to `onInput` and so our game has begun.
+        <details><summary>
+        Hint
+        </summary><p>

+        The game begins when the user types in to the textbox for the first time.
+        At the beginning of the game `currentIndex` will be `[0, 0]`.

+        </p></details>

     1. Use `setInterval` inside `onInput()` to dispatch an `INCREMENT_TIMER` action every 1000ms.

-Additionally, the `setInterval` should dispatch an `END_GAME` action once all the words have been typed.
+        The `setInterval` should dispatch an `END_GAME` action once all the words have been typed.

-    1. Save the id that `setInterval()` returns under variable `interval` so you can clear it later when the game ends
+        Save the id that `setInterval()` returns `this.interval` so you can clear it later when the game ends
         (i.e. the timer has run out).